piya-ds/portfolio-project/README.md

 # portfolio-project
-Portfolio Project is build to represent yourself in terms of education background, skill set and experience you have and is build using html, css and bootstrap.
+Portfolio Project is build to present yourself in terms of education background, skill set and experience.

+PORTFOLIO PROJECT is build using html, css and bootstrap.